-§ 34.6010 APPROVAL CRITERIA
+§ 36.6010 APPROVAL CRITERIA.

-In approving a Community Service use, the approval authority shall find that the proposal meets the following approval criteria, except for radio and television transmission towers, which shall meet the approval criteria of MCC 34.6100 through 34.6125, wireless communications facilities which shall meet the approval criteria of MCC 34.6175 through 34.6188; and except for regional sanitary landfills which shall comply with MCC 34.6200 through 34.6230.
+In approving a Community Service use, the approval authority shall find that the proposal meets the following approval criteria, except for transmission towers, which shall meet the approval criteria of MCC 36.6100 through 36.6125, wireless communications facilities, subject to the provisions of MCC 36.6176, and except for regional sanitary landfills which shall comply with MCC 36.6200 through 36.6230.

-(A) Is consistent with the character of the area;
+- (A) Is consistent with the character of the area; - (B) Will not adversely affect natural resources; - (C) The use will not:

-- (B) Will not adversely affect natural resources; - (C) The use ill not: - (1) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest use; nor - (2) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use. - (D) Will not require public services other than those existing or programmed for the area; - (E) Will be located outside a big game winter habitat area as defined by the Oregon Department of Fish and Wildlife or that agency has certified that the impacts will be acceptable; - (F) Will not create hazardous conditions; - (G) Will satisfy the applicable policies of the Comprehensive Plan; - (H) Will satisfy such other applicable approval criteria as are stated in this Section.
+- (1) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest use; nor - (2) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use. - (D) Will not require public services other than those existing or programmed for the area; - (E) Will be located outside a big game winter habitat area as defined by the Oregon Department of Fish and Wildlife or that agency has certified that the impacts will be acceptable; - (F) Will not create hazardous conditions; - (G) Will satisfy the applicable policies of the Comprehensive Plan; - (H) Will satisfy such other applicable approval criteria as are stated in this Section. - (I) The use is limited in type and scale to primarily serve the needs of the rural area.